 - Descriptions of experiences in engineering education that demonstrate the potential for the nominee’s future contributions to the profession.
 Include specifics that demonstrate interest in advancing women in engineering.

 - Specific teaching strategies, primary objectives, and evidence that teaching development is important (for instance, attending engineering education conferences or trying innovative teaching techniques).

 - Provide a letter of recommendation that focuses on the nominee’s potential contributions to the engineering education profession and to women in engineering.
 Letters that characterize qualities of the nominee that directly relate to the grant objectives are particularly useful.

 When Is the Deadline?

-- Nomination packets are due in March 4 to the ASEE WIED Director of Awards.
+- Nomination packets are due on Monday, March 2, 2020 to the ASEE WIED Director of Awards.
 All nominations are acknowledged via email.
 Winners of the Mara H. Wasburn Early Engineering Educator Grant awards are expected to be determined in mid-March prior to the annual conference, and each applicant will be notified by email of their status at that time.

 - Contact Lily Gossage, Director of Awards, ASEE WIED at: LGGossage@cpp.edu